owncloud/docs/docs/build-the-docs.md

 docker run -ti --rm -v $(pwd):$(pwd) -w $(pwd) antora/antora:latest generate site.yml
 ```

-This command starts up the Antora Docker container, removes the existing documentation, and then runs Antora’s generate command, an regenerates the documentation.
+This command starts up the Antora Docker container, removes the existing documentation, and then runs Antora's generate command, an regenerates the documentation.
 If all goes well, you will _not_ see any console output.

 ## Running Antora From The Command-Line